siegerts/xiegerts.com/content/post/next-auth-slack-provider.md

 Just a quick note on configuration changes needed for the [Slack provider](https://next-auth.js.org/providers/slack) to save the authenticated user correctly using the Prisma adapter.

-The below changes assume that the app is set up by based on the NextAuth.js documentation.
+The below changes assume that the app is set up following the NextAuth.js documentation.

 ### `prisma.schema`